Bictole/Old-Portfolio/README.md

 We have the following parts :

-* **Blog page** which is under development for now, it may contains my curriculum.
+* **Header** with a picture of me, and two buttons to download my CV and contact me !
-* **Skills page** that contains a short description of my main skills and what i like in computer science.
+* **About Me** that contains more informations about my experience, my studies and my projects.
-* **About page**, a short text that sum up who i am, where i am studying now and my center of interest.
+* **My Experience**, a short description of the programming language, frameworks or tools that i know.
 * **Work Page**, this part contains some of my most important project and the work i am on currently.